SQL ISNUMERIC Function

 numericfloat

-and the table structure is.
+and the table structure is

-SQL Server ISNUMERIC function
+SQL ISNUMERIC function

-If you observe the above screenshot, there are five columns and 2 of them are NVarchar type, 1 is Money type, another one is Float, and the last one is Integer.
+If you observe the above screenshot, there are five columns, and 2 of them are NVarchar type, 1 is Money type, another one is Float, and the last one is Integer.

 SELECT [FirstName]